Lead Guitar Lessons Comparison

 Conclusion: Best Lead Guitar Lessons

-After buying and trying all of the most popular lead lessons online, we ran them all through our rating algorithm and found JamPlay came out on top.
+After buying and trying all of the most popular lead lessons online, we ran them all through our rating algorithm and found JamPlay with their new FREE TRIAL came out on top.
 If you’re looking for something similar at a lower price with a free trial, Guitar Tricks is great too.